ErikReider/SwayNotificationCenter/README.md

 ## Configuring

 The main config file is located in `/etc/xdg/swaync/config.json`.
 Copy it over to your `.config/swaync/` folder to customize without needing root access.

+To reload the config, you'll need to run `swaync-client --reload-config`

 - `positionX`: `left` or `right`
 - `positionY`: `top` or `bottom`